 - 2 tablespoons curry powder, divided

 - 1 ½ pounds boneless, skinless chicken breast, cut into bite-sized cubes

 - 2 tablespoons coconut oil or avocado oil, divided

 - 1 14-ounce can “lite” coconut milk

 - 1 14-ounce can reduced sodium chicken broth

 - 4 cups gold potatoes cut into 1-inch chunks, about 1 pound 4 ounces

 - ¼ cup chopped cilantro

 - Sprinkle 1 teaspoon curry powder and ¼ teaspoon salt over the chicken and toss to coat.
-Heat 1 tablespoon coconut or canola oil in a large Dutch oven or Soup pot over medium high heat.
+Heat 1 tablespoon oil in a large Dutch oven or Soup pot over medium high heat.
 Add chicken and brown, stirring once or twice until mostly browned, 6 to 8 minutes.
 Transfer the chicken to a plate.
 It will continue cooking in a later step.

 - Heat the remaining 1 tablespoon oil in the pot and add the onion and garlic.
 Cook, stirring often until the onions are starting to soften, 3 to 4 minutes.
 Stir in the remaining 1 tablespoons plus 2 teaspoons curry and cook, stirring until fragrant but not browned, 30 seconds to 1 minute.
 Add coconut milk, broth, potatoes, carrots, celery and the remaining ½ teaspoon salt and bring to a boil over high heat, stirring often.
 Reduce heat to medium-low to maintain a simmer and cook, stirring occasionally, until the potatoes and carrots are tender, 10 to 12 minutes.